top of page

 00:00 / 03:37

-Steve also invited Donna to join R&B/Funk band H Street, which featured incredible musicians including John Flanders, who had toured with Frank Zappa, and Tony Mason, formerly with Motown Records and bassist Fabian Martinez who she would end up playing with for 20+ years.
+Steve later invited Donna to join R&B/Funk band H Street, which featured incredible musicians including John Flanders, who had toured with Frank Zappa, and Tony Mason, formerly with Motown Records and bassist Fabian Martinez who she would end up playing with for 20+ years.

 During this time Donna was given the opportunity to provide backup vocals for the song "Simplify This House" on her sister's album Without Disguise.
 Her sister is the internationally recognized vocalist Felicia Farerre, who at that time was performing under her married name, Felicia Sorenson.
 Donna's contributions extended beyond the studio, as she also played keys and provided vocals for various live performances, and vocal sessions.